tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 is particularly suspicious.
 Multiple connections from the same user to the same devices in rapid succession might indicate testing of unauthorised changes or systematic scanning of devices.

-The engineering workstation's user accounts are forensic evidence.
+The workstation's user accounts tell their own story.
 If a shared workstation is used by multiple engineers, Windows event logs show who logged in, when, and what they did.
 If an unauthorised user (someone who is not on the authorised list of engineers) logged into the workstation, that is evidence of either a compromised account or physical unauthorised access.
 If an authorised engineer logged in at an unusual time and accessed tools they normally do